 Just seconds after the opening bell, Nastyukhin threw a straight right, followed by a left hook that landed flush on the charging Aussie’s jaw.
 Lisita was out before he even hit the canvas.
 Referee Yuji Shimada immediately jumped in to stop the action.

-It was a six-second KO, which is the quickest knockouts or finish in ONE Championship history.
+It was a six-second KO, which is the quickest finish in ONE Championship history.

 Nastyukhin will next appear in the cage next against Amir Khan at ONE: QUEST FOR GOLD, and it looks to be a jaw-dropping contest, with Khan holding the most knockouts in the promotion at seven.